Key takeaways

 From building brand awareness during the consideration phase to converting that interest into bookings, these strategies not only boost reservations but also create lasting brand recognition and communicate special offers effectively.

-What are the benefits of hotel advertisement?
+What are the benefits of hotel advertising?

-Now we know why advertising is important for hotels, let’s look at the benefits it can bring.
+Now that we know why advertising is important for hotels, let's look at the benefits it can bring.

 Create brand awareness